Matthew-J-Spencer/Ultimate-2D-Controller/README.md

 ### Leave a ⭐ if you found it helpful!

+#### User guide:<br>
+1. Create a layer for your ground and assign it to your ground and other obstacles.
+Set the 'Ground Layer' on the controller and animator scripts.<br>
+2. Set your controllers bounding box to match your character. <br>

 Feel free to use the code in your production games.
 Attribution welcomed :)